brandur/sorg/content/drafts/rust-web.md

 their benefits around ease of use.
-It's nice that futures are very fast, but getting them properly composed is incredibly time consuming, and the compiler errors they generate if you make a mistake is truly the stuff of nightmares.
+It's nice that futures are very fast, but getting them properly composed is incredibly time consuming, and the compiler errors they generate if you make a mistake are truly the stuff of nightmares.
 Writing synchronous code is faster and easier, and I'm personally fine with slightly suboptimal code if it means I can implement more core domain logic, more quickly.